Q: What is the anticipated development timeline for Phase 2?

 Q: Will the existing Phase 1 amenities such as common house, greenhouse, gardens, playground, tennis court, etc. also serve Phase 2?

-A: Yes, once Phase 2 is built and Phase 2 members move in, Heartwood will be one big, happy community of 38 households, all with equal ownership of HOA assets and amenities, equal rights and privileges, etc.
+A: Yes, once Phase 2 is built and Phase 2 members move in, Heartwood will be one big, happy community of 38 households, all with equal ownership of HOA assets and amenities, equal rights, responsibilities, and privileges.
+There will be no distinction made between Phase 1 and Phase 2 members.

 Q: Can I work remotely from Heartwood?